History of West Africa: Sokoto Caliphate

 The Fulani were migratory people.
 They moved from Mauritania and settled in Futa Tooro, Futa Djallon, and subsequently throughout the rest of West Africa.
 By the 14th century CE, they had converted to Islam.
 During the 16th century, they established themselves at Macina in southern Mali.
 During the 1670s, they declared jihads on non-Muslims.
 Several states were formed from these jihadist wars, including Bundu, the Imamate of Futa Toro, the Imamate of Futa Jallon, and the Massina Empire.
 The most important of these states was the Sokoto Caliphate or Fulani Empire.

-In the city of Gobir, Usman dan Fodio (1754–1817) accused the Hausa leadership of practising an impure version of Islam and of being morally corrupt.
+In the city of Gobir, Usman dan Fodio (1754–1817) accused the Hausa leadership of practising an impure version of Islam and of moral corruption.
 In 1804, he launched the Fulani War as a jihad among a population that was restless about high taxes and discontented with its leaders.
 Jihad fever swept northern Nigeria, with strong support among both the Fulani and the Hausa.
 Usman created an empire that included parts of northern Nigeria, Benin, and Cameroon, with Sokoto as its capital.
 He retired to teach and write and handed the empire to his son Muhammed Bello.
 The Sokoto Caliphate lasted until 1903 when the British conquered northern Nigeria.